Situation 1 – you’re on Universal Credit when you finish work.

 See I need extra financial help for more information.

-CORONAVIRUS: During the coronavirus outbreak schools can provide either meals or supermarket vouchers for children who aren’t attending school because of school closures.
+CORONAVIRUS: During the coronavirus outbreak schools can provide either meals or supermarket vouchers for children who aren’t attending school due to self isolating.

 NOTE: In England and Wales, once your child is eligible, they’ll stay entitled until the end of the level of education they’re in (primary / secondary / further).